 Non-controlling interests in the net assets (excluding goodwill) of consolidated controlled entities are identified separately from the Consolidated Entity's equity therein.
 Non-controlling interests consist of the amount of those interests at the date of the original business combination and the non-controlling interests' share of changes in equity since the date of the combination.
-Losses applicable to the non-controlling interest in excess of the non-controlling interest's interest in the controlled entities' equity are allocated against the interests of the Consolidated Entity except to the extent that the non-controlling interest has a binding obligation and is able to make an additional investment to cover the losses.
+Losses applicable to the non-controlling interests in excess of the non-controlling interests' interest in the controlled entities' equity are allocated against the interests of the Consolidated Entity except to the extent that the non-controlling interests have a binding obligation and are able to make an additional investment to cover the losses.